-Hiring a landscaping contractor is a big decision, stuff and it’s one that you want to get right the first time.
+Hiring a landscaping contractor is a big decision, and it’s one that you want to get right the first time.
 It can be hard to tell the difference between the options beyond what’s written in the estimates you’ve received.

 It is a good idea to get multiple estimates, but we also recommend getting to know more about each company before signing an agreement or putting down a deposit.
 Doing so will allow you to eliminate risk and guarantee a smooth project.
 Here are some questions that will help you make sure you’re comparing apples to apples when choosing your landscaping contractor.